 The editors at Solutions Review have outlined some of the critical security features that companies should be aware of as they compare the functionalities of different financial ERP suites.

-Financial planning and management are essential for companies of all sizes and across every industry.
+Financial planning and management are essential for companies of all sizes and industries.
 While financial capabilities are often integrated into ERP solutions, not every software is outfitted with the features a company might need.
 Security is one of those features, as any software that handles financials must have a suite of security tools and functionalities to protect company data.

 Most ERP solution suites are already equipped with security tools—including features like multifactor authentication and behavioral monitoring—financial ERP suites need to be transparent with the types of data security and protection it offers to users.
-With that in mind, the editors at Solutions Review have partnered with Multiview Financial Software to spotlight some of the critical security and compliance features every financial ERP suite should make a priority.
+With that in mind, the editors at Solutions Review have spotlighted some of the critical security and compliance features every financial ERP suite should prioritize.